The Best Reciprocating Saws

 I like the long 1-1/4 in. stroke of this saw — it really tears through stuff without much blade deflection or vibration.
 The power of this saw, combined with its brushless motor technology that matches torque with RPM’s, rivals that of any corded saw.

-Best On a Budget Cordless Saw: Black and Decker BDCR20C
+Best Budget Cordless Saw: Black and Decker BDCR20C

 If you like the convenience of a cordless saw without the price of a full-fledged pro tool, get this Black and Decker.
 Its 20 volt battery platform and gutsy motor will handle most chores capably without breaking the bank.
 Features include: